GarmanGroup/RABDAM/README.md

 ___

-RABDAM will calculate the *B*<sub>Damage</sub>, *B*<sub>net</sub> and *B*<sub>net</sub>-percentile metrics for any standard format PDB or mmCIF file to identify potential individual sites, plus the total extent, of specific radiation damage within the structure. *B*<sub>Damage</sub> values can be calculated for any macromolecule type; because the *B*<sub>net</sub> and *B*<sub>net</sub>-percentile metrics are based upon a damage artefact characterised in cryo-temperature protein crystal structures, accordingly they should only be calculated for cryo-temperature protein crystal structures.
+RABDAM will calculate the *B*<sub>Damage</sub>, *B*<sub>net</sub> and *B*<sub>net</sub>-percentile metrics for any standard format PDB or mmCIF file to identify potential individual sites, plus the total extent, of specific radiation damage within the structure. *B*<sub>Damage</sub> values can be calculated for any macromolecule type; because the *B*<sub>net</sub> and *B*<sub>net</sub>-percentile metrics are based upon a damage artefact characterised in cryo-temperature protein crystal structures, accordingly they should only be calculated for such structures.

 ___

 ## Usage
 #### Installation
-1. RABDAM can be downloaded / cloned from GitHub.
+1. RABDAM can be downloaded/cloned from GitHub.
 You can then either run RABDAM as a script from the RABDAM directory, or alternatively you can install RABDAM as a package (which can be run from any directory) by navigating to the RABDAM directory and executing:<br>
 `python setup.py install`<br>

 2. RABDAM is incorporated as part of the [CCP4 software suite](http://www.ccp4.ac.uk/).
 It is currently available as a command line package.